CodePushGo/website/src/content/blog/en/developing-cross-platform-apps-with-capacitorjs.md.md

 ---
 slug: developing-cross-platform-apps-with-capacitorjs
-title: 'Developing Cross-Platform Apps with CapacitorJS: A Step-by-Step Guide'
+title: 'Developing Cross-Platform Apps with React NativeJS: A Step-by-Step Guide'
 description: >-
-  Learn how to create cross-platform applications using CapacitorJS with a single JavaScript codebase for Android, iOS, and web (PWA).
+  Learn how to create cross-platform applications using React NativeJS with a single JavaScript codebase for Android, iOS, and web (PWA).
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'